Prisoner Rights

 • Attorney’s fees — under 42 U.S.C. § 1988, if you prevail on a federal civil rights claim, the defendant is typically required to pay your legal costs

-The value of a case depends heavily on the nature of the violation, the severity of harm, and the specific defendants.
+The value of a case depends heavily on the nature of the violation, the severity of harm, the specific defendants, and the state in which the claim arises.
 We can give you a realistic assessment of what your situation may support.

 Why Nisar Law Group?

-Nisar Law Group is a boutique civil rights and employment litigation firm based in New York City.
+Nisar Law Group is a boutique civil rights and employment litigation firm.
 We represent individuals — not corporations, not government entities.
 Every case we take is on behalf of someone whose rights we believe in and whose situation we are committed to pursuing.

 Prisoner rights cases are procedurally complex, institutionally resistant, and require attorneys who understand both the PLRA’s exhaustion requirements and the underlying constitutional claims.
-We know this terrain — the SDNY and EDNY dockets, the Second Circuit’s qualified immunity jurisprudence, and the New York-specific reforms that have shifted the landscape in recent years.
+We know this terrain — the federal court dockets, the qualified immunity doctrine as applied in the circuits, and the state-level reforms that have shifted the landscape in recent years.
 Prisoner rights is one part of our broader Civil Rights & Constitutional Litigation practice — if your situation involves multiple constitutional violations from the same incident, we evaluate all of them together.

 We handle civil rights cases on a contingency basis, which means you don’t pay legal fees unless we recover for you.
 Every case starts with a free consultation.